Erics-Barbers/erics-barbers-docs/Authentication Flows.md

 4. It requires `tokenType` to be `access`.
 5. It attaches the decoded payload to `request.user`.
 6. `@CurrentUser()` reads `request.user.sub` and passes the user id to the use case.

+The current account page allows the user to edit their display name.
+Email is shown read-only because changing the login email should be handled by a separate verification flow.

 ## Logout Flow